Bilateralism with incompatible proofs and refutations: Proofs of some selected results

-First take a formula occurrence $\phi$ in $\Pi$ which is a premise or conclusion with degree $d$ of an instance of $PR (+)$, $PR (-)$, $\bot (+)$ or $\top (-)$\footnote{Clearly, in the case of $\bot (+)$ and $\top (-)$ it can only be the rule's conclusion.}, satisfying the additional requirement that no instance of $PR (+)$, $PR (-)$, $\bot (+)$ or $\top (-)$ above the formula occurrence has premises or conclusions with degree $d$ (if $\phi$ is the conclusion of $PR (+)$ or $PR(-)$ this includes the rule application of which the formula is a conclusion).
-If the formula is a premise of $PR (+)$ or $PR (-)$ we also require that no such instance occurs above the formula occurrence side connected with it\footnote{As usual, we can find such a formula occurrence by picking any premise or conclusion with degree $d$ of an application of $PR (+)$, $PR (-)$, $\bot (+)$ or $\top (-)$ and, if there is some rule application above it or above its side connected formula which makes it violate the requirements, we just switch to that upper occurrence.
+First take a formula occurrence $\phi$ in $\Pi$ which is a premise or conclusion with degree $d$ of an instance of $PR$, $\bot (+)$ or $\top (-)$\footnote{Clearly, in the case of $\bot (+)$ and $\top (-)$ it can only be the rule's conclusion.}, satisfying the requirement that no instance of $PR$, $\bot (+)$ or $\top (-)$ above the formula occurrence has premises or conclusions with degree $d$ (if $\phi$ is the conclusion of $PR$ this includes the rule application of which the formula is a conclusion).
+If the formula is a premise of $PR$ we also require that no such instance occurs above the formula occurrence side connected with it\footnote{As usual, we can find such a formula occurrence by picking any premise or conclusion with degree $d$ of an application of $PR$, $\bot (+)$ or $\top (-)$ and, if there is some rule application above it or above its side connected formula which makes it violate the requirements, we just switch to that upper occurrence.
 Since deductions are finite, by repeating this procedure we eventually reach a formula occurrence satisfying the desired conditions.
-Notice that, in the case of applications of $PR (+)$ and $PR (-)$ with premises of the same degree, the effect of this procedure is that we have to deal with the premises of the application before dealing with the conclusion.}.
-We start by treating the case in which $\phi$ is a premise of $PR (+)$, and the cases in which it is a premise of $PR (-)$ are analogous.
+Notice that, in the case of applications of $PR$ with premises of the same degree, the effect of this procedure is that we have to deal with the premises of the application before dealing with the conclusion.}.
+We show the reductions for when the application of $PR$ contains a single line, since the cases where it contains a double line instead are always analogous.
 The reductions are defined based on the shape of $\phi$:

 \begin{itemize} \item[($\phi = \psi \land \chi$).]
 We rewrite the deduction as follows: